godotengine/godot-docs/classes/class_arvrserver.rst

 - :ref:`int<class_int>` **get_interface_count** **(** **)** const

 Get the number of interfaces currently registered with the AR/VR server.
-If you're game supports multiple AR/VR platforms you can look throught the available interface and either present the user with a selection or simply try an initialize each interface and use the first one that returns true.
+If you're game supports multiple AR/VR platforms you can look through the available interface and either present the user with a selection or simply try an initialize each interface and use the first one that returns true.

 .. _class_ARVRServer_get_interfaces: